Cleaning up after your dog

 - remains in effective voice or hand control of the dog and within constant sight of the dog so as to be able to promptly place the dog on a chain, cord or leash not exceeding 3 metres in length if that becomes necessary

 - does not allow the dog to worry, threaten or attack any person or animal.
-Dogs must be put on a leash when within five metres of a shared path (for use by both pedestrians and bike riders).
+Dogs must be put on a leash when within 5 metres of a shared path (for use by both pedestrians and bike riders).

-The owner must put their dog on a leash if the dog is within 20 metres of::
+The owner must put their dog on a leash if the dog is within 20 metres of:

 - a children’s play equipment area or outdoor fitness equipment area